 EVERY time we hear of a new incident of Obama administration lawlessness, we have to wonder.
 Do liberals really not see this as a problem?
 We know what is going on.
 The news media and the cultural czars reckon that Obama and the liberal activists and the Democratic Party have their heart in the right place and so the corner-cutting on Obamacare, the bogus wait-list scam at the VA, the ...

 HERE'S a nice little piece from the Wall Street Journal.
 Guess what: the Obamis at the Census Bureau don't like the way racial classifications are going with the Hispanic community.
 You see, according to Amitai Etzioni, [M]ore that two million Hispanics changed their racial classification to "white" in the 2010 census from "some other race" in 2000.
 Overall, according to official data, 53% ...

 Numbers, charts, analysis of government spending in the US.
 You can make your own spending charts and download spending data.

 Numbers, charts, analysis of government revenue in the US.
 You can make your own revenue charts and download tax data.

 Numbers, charts, analysis of government debt in the US.
 You can make your own charts of debt over the years and download data.

 Numbers, charts, analysis of the US federal budget.
 You can create your own custom charts, and look at budget projections and compare estimated with actual.

-Blog and book.
-What went wrong in the nightmare of the Great Depression when, for ten long years, American was stuck on stupid?
+What went wrong in the nightmare of the Great Depression?
+For ten long years, American was stuck on stupid.